What is a Business Term Loan?

 - Merchant Cash Advance

-Because of unique nature of merchant cash advance repayment, the loan term is undetermined.
+Because of the unique nature of merchant cash advance repayment, the loan term is undetermined.
 These advances are repaid via business’s daily credit/debit card sales, and since the daily payment will vary, there’s no determination of how long repayments will take.
-Although, the daily payments are so recurrent, most borrowers will typically repay merchant cash advances in 4 to 18 months.
+Although the daily payments are so recurrent, most borrowers will typically repay merchant cash advances in 4 to 18 months.

 The Bottom Line

 It’s all about the timing and your needs.
 If you’re in dire need of quick capital, a short-term loan can be a better financing solution.
-On the contrary, long-term loans takes time to secure, in contrast with 24 hours it can take to get cash from a short-term loan.
+On the contrary, long-term loans take time to secure, in contrast with 24 hours it can take to get cash from a short-term loan.